sor4chi/monica-dev.com/apps/slides/slides/hono-conf-2024.md

 I personally liked this framework very much, but it died because Cloudflare released Workers RPC 😭😭😭.

-But **Workers RPC is VERRRRRY COMBENIENT**.
+But **Workers RPC is VERRRRRY CONVENIENT**.

 ---

 ### Hono Storage

 A storage helper for Hono.
-Support disk, memory, S3, etc.
+Supports disk, memory, S3, etc.

 It is similar to the Express's Multer.